cmckenz87/ArcsFates/userGuide/docs/Campaign/10-Hegemon.md

 ## FAQ / Errata

-??? question "<sup>[1]</sup>Planting Banners - Does a Survivalist Bunker count as a Rival building for resolving this effect?"
+??? question "Planting Banners - Does a Survivalist Bunker count as a Rival building for resolving this effect?"
     <a id="faq1"></a>No. You can plant a banner even if a rival Bunker is on the planet, as it only counts as a building for effects which Harm.